-A recent South African study found that increasing the distribution of condoms that are specifically branded and targeted at young people could lead to a 12% to 31% reduction in new HIV infections over five years.
+A recent South African study found that increasing the distribution of condoms that are specifically branded and targeted at young people could lead to a 12% to 31% reduction in new HIV infections over five years62.
 This is potentially more cost effective than increasing the uptake of pre-exposure prophylaxis (PrEP).
+Schools are a place where condoms could be effectively promoted and accessibly distributed.
+There are policies in place to enable the promotion of condoms at schools, and the curriculum includes lesson plans for condom promotion and comprehensive sexuality education63, but many schools are refusing to implement these aspects of the curriculum.